 "Then they're yours!" said the shopkeeper.
-"We're getting new stock tomorrow, and at three o'clock today, Big Ben, the soccer star from the Bears Soccer team in England, is coming to do a promotion.
+"We're getting new stock tomorrow, and at three o'clock today, Big Ben, the soccer star from the Bears Soccer three o'clock today, Big Ben, the soccer star from the Bears Socce team in England, is coming to do a promotion.
 I'm cleaning up the shop."